 It’s what’s inside that counts.
 More than you can see makes a differece, both the P & the PWR uses copper shorting rings to lower distortion, it’s an old trick not always necessary to apply, but on pro audio it makes sense.
 It features added costs and skills in manufacturing, but there are clear trade off’s.
 Since efficiency is the key to pro audio, these drivers can get really loud, so why not opt for some that don’t sound distorted?
 That is the exact fact why some dislike the sound of pro audio.
 Many are cheaply made, using inferior parts, but designed to look stunning and impressive.
 Sound performance on the other hand is most likely mediocre.

 Doing something right takes skill, time and knowledge.
 Couple those factors with a decent amount of money and you have a good sounding product.
 Sugar coat it with our own custom designed voice coils (1.5″ on RAGE6P, 2″ on RAGE8 & 3″ on RAGE10), made to handle both power and maintain efficiency you will feel the RAGE.

 Bullets are the norm, however apart from the more commonly known titanium tweeters, there’s horns.

 The RAGECDR is a shallow mount compression driver, coupled with a flat horn.
 The benefits, besides being more compact than even mid-sized bullet tweeters, is the increased efficiency.
 Meaning more output with less power needed.
 In addition the RAGECDR has a wider frequency range, which even can dip into higher midrange and carry its efficiency throughout the audible upper scale.

-If you want it all, but for less, even when applying way less power, a compression driver is a tempting option.
+If you want it all, but for less, even when using way less power, a compression driver is a tempting option.